tpaviot/pythonocc/README.md

 - [kubos](http://sourceforge.net/projects/kubos/) Kubos is a CAD application which is in an early stage of development.
 A derivative version called Kubos Schript can be used for creating scripted objects.

+- [DeclaraCAD](https://github.com/codelv/declaracad) is an application that lets users define 3D models declaratively using enaml.